9 Common Types of Fantasy Characters (With Examples)

 - Count Dracula (Blood for Dracula)

-And that's a wrap on the nine most common types of fantasy characters that you'll encounter in every book!
+And that's a wrap on the nine most common types of fantasy character archetypes that you'll encounter in every book!
 If you'd like to read more about the genre, check out some of the following magical posts:

 - Best Fantasy Writing Prompts